aritrabasu104/Driver-Application/README.md

 # This app is for  tracking vehicles - Ambulance /Bus / Police Car using a mobile device
-## MUST MODIFY THE IP AND PORT NUMBER WITH YOUR ONES IN src/helper/globalvars.ts
+### MUST MODIFY THE IP AND PORT NUMBER WITH YOUR ONES IN src/helper/globalvars.ts
-##CURRENTLY WORKING MODULES - AMBULANCE
+### CURRENTLY WORKING MODULES - AMBULANCE
+### Some sections have been commented out to make the project runnable w/o apis
+files modified
+home.ts
+ambulanceconfig.html
+ambulanceconfig.ts
+ambulancemain.ts

 ## How to use this template

 *This template does not work on its own*.
 To use this template, follow the instructions

 ### With the Ionic CLI:

 Install npm first,then install ionic and cordova (to uninstall simply replace install with uninstall)